kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 The following parameters can be supplied at the end of the command with the -param or -stringparam flags to customize the PDF output:

+applic.prefix
+The prefix before applicability annotations.
+Default is "Applicable to:
+".

 auto.expand.acronyms
 Choose how to expand acronyms: